macroplant2/emojione-cs/README.md

 ---

 `Emojione.ShortnameToAscii()`
-Replaces shortnames with their ascii equivalent, e.g. :smile: -> :)  This is useful for systems that don't support unicode or images.
+Replaces shortnames with their ascii equivalent.
+This is useful for systems that don't support unicode or images.

 `Emojione.ShortnameToUnicode()`
 Converts shortname emojis to unicode, useful for sending emojis back to mobile devices.